-Chris Elliott is the Professor of Food Safety and founder of the Institute for Global Food Security.
-He starts by taking stock, looking at the global food supply system and the challenges to its integrity.
+He started his talk to us by taking stock, looking at the global food supply system and the challenges to its integrity.

-From the time I start talking then stop there’ll be a thousand more people.
-There are roughly 7.5 billion.
-There are 1 billion suffering malnutrition, 2 billion over-nourished, and 2 billion from hidden hunger, when you have sufficient calories but are missing vital micronutrients.
+From the time I start talking, he said, then when I stop, there’ll be a thousand more people.
+There are already roughly 7.5 billion.
+Ofd these, there are 1 billion suffering malnutrition, 2 billion over-nourished, and 2 billion from hidden hunger, when you have sufficient calories but are missing vital micronutrients.

 That is because the industry has been about producing quantity rather than providing nutrients.